-Home Inspection FAQs - 21 Common Questions
+Home Inspection FAQs: Answers to 19 Common Questions

 1. What is a home inspection?

-The inspection is an important part of the home buying process.
-This is when a licensed home inspector reviews the house to find structural, electrical or mechanical flaws.
-The home inspection is designed to protect the buyers, by revealing problems they might not have noticed otherwise.
+This process is designed to protect the buyers by revealing problems they might not have noticed otherwise.
 It is a "non-invasive" examination of the property, which means the inspector will not cause any damage to the home while inspecting it.

 2. Why is the home inspection necessary?

-In most cases, the inspection takes place shortly after the seller accepts the buyer's offer.
-It happens before the appraisal.
-You want to schedule the home inspection as soon as you can, so you can have time to make repair requests.
+You want to schedule the home inspection as soon as you can, so you'll have time to make repair requests.
 If the inspector uncovers something serious enough to be a deal-breaker, you'll want to know sooner rather than later.
-As the buyer, it is your responsibility to schedule the inspection.

 4. Who pays for it?